 Does CarPlay take control of the dashboard?

-Not yet, but it is happening.
+Not yet, but it is happening in the near future.

 CarPlay as it is right now is essentially just an external display for your phone, and Siri can only handle requests that relate to your device.
 So while Siri can change the volume, it can't raise the temperature or activate your cruise control.